Frequently asked questions

 Doesn't using an Azure or AWS Canadian region solve the data sovereignty problem?

-No. A Canadian region means your data is physically stored in Canada.
-It doesn't change the legal jurisdiction of the company operating that infrastructure.
+Not on its own.
+A Canadian region tells you where your data is physically stored.
+It doesn’t tell you which legal jurisdiction applies to the company operating that infrastructure.
+Those are two different properties.

 Mandate runs on Canadian-owned infrastructure under Canadian legal jurisdiction.
-That's a structural difference, not a regional preference.
-Your privacy officer and counsel can evaluate the legal significance directly; we're not providing legal advice, but the legal profile here is structurally different from a Canadian region on a US cloud.
+The vendor jurisdiction is a knowable, named property of the product.
+Your privacy officer and counsel can evaluate the legal significance directly.
+We’re not providing legal advice; we’re documenting the property so they can.

 What does a policy enforcement decision actually look like in practice?

-A concrete scenario: an employee at an accounting firm opens ChatGPT and pastes a client spreadsheet containing Social Insurance Numbers and financial projections to ask for a summary.
+A concrete scenario: an HR manager opens ChatGPT and pastes a payroll export containing Social Insurance Numbers and salary bands to draft a summary for a board pack.

 With Mandate routing that traffic:

-When your privacy officer or auditor asks "what actually happened with AI and sensitive client data this quarter," you have a timestamped, structured record, not a policy PDF and a guess.
+When your privacy officer or auditor asks "what actually happened with AI and sensitive client data this quarter," you can answer with a timestamped, structured record instead of a recollection.

 We already tell employees not to use AI with sensitive data.
 Isn't that enough?

 The practical test: if a regulator, auditor, or opposing counsel asked you today to produce a record of every time an employee sent sensitive data to an AI tool in the last 90 days, and what your organization did about it, could you?
-If the answer is no, you have a policy but not a program.
+If you can't, what you have is a policy without a program behind it.

 Mandate doesn't replace your AI policy.
 It gives your policy a mechanism and a record.